 The new regulation includes a number of changes to medical device manufacturing in 2021.
-The Medicines and Healthcare products Regulatory Agency (MHRA) will now be responsible for the UK medical device marketing, previously undertaken through the EU system.
+The MHRA will now be responsible for the UK medical device marketing, previously undertaken through the EU system.

 The Government has provided guidance on how the UK system will now operate which covers certifying devices, conformity marking devices and registering devices.

 In summary, the main 2021 changes to medical devices include:

 • CE marking will continue to be used and recognised until 30 June 2023.

 • Certificates issued by European Economic Area (EEA)-based Notified Bodies will continue to be valid for the Great Britain market until 30 June 2023.

 • A new route to market and product marking will be available for medical device manufacturers wishing to place a device in the British market from 1 January 2021.